Skip to main content

 Treat this as a launch decision memo, not a policy recap.
 The question is whether your platform can pay the right physician or practitioner for the right encounter under Medicare telehealth rules, with enough control to reduce avoidable holds and clawback risk.

 Current Medicare telehealth policy includes both permanent and temporary flexibilities, but payout automation is still conditional.
 Telehealth.HHS.gov says many Medicare telehealth flexibilities extend through December 31, 2027, including home as the patient site for non-behavioral/mental telehealth, no geographic originating-site restrictions for that category, and audio-only delivery through 2027.
-That can make the lane look ready to launch, but payment reliability still turns on source reconciliation, enrollment evidence, service eligibility, location logic, and supervision conditions.
+That can make the lane look launch-ready, but payment reliability still turns on source reconciliation, enrollment evidence, service eligibility, location logic, and supervision conditions.

 This guide is specifically about physician and practitioner payouts under Medicare telehealth rules.
 Keep Medicare, Medicaid, and commercial payer logic separate unless each lane has its own sources, owners, and approval path.
 Here, Medicare is the only grounded lane.